UniversalDependencies/docs/workgroups/core.md

 ---
 layout: base
-title:  'Working Group on Core Arguments'
+title:  'Working Group on Core and Oblique Arguments and Adjuncts'
 udver: '2'
 ---

-# Working Group on Core Arguments
+# Working Group on Core and Oblique Arguments and Adjuncts

 Most of this chapter focuses on arguments of [verbs](/u/pos/VERB.html).
 Some similar patterns of other parts of speech are discussed [at the end of the chapter](#can-adjectives-have-core-arguments).